ADVERTISEMENT

 Every year, secret committees of designers and color forecasters meet to choose the color of the year.
 Before the year is half over, paint companies, clothing companies, and online retailers have already declared the next year’s ultimate color, one that will define all the trends.
 Above them all, Pantone watches and waits, then declares their color of the year in early December.

 This year, coffee in hand, I hit refresh on my browser repeatedly, waiting for the color to be announced.
 It took a little bit of patience to discover that Pantone’s Color of the Year for 2026 is “Cloud Dancer,” not a color at all but white.
-It’s meant to be calming, quiet, serene—a blank canvas upon which we can explore our creativity.
+They say it's meant to be calming, quiet, serene—a blank canvas upon which we can explore our creativity.
+But is it?

 Find a Fleece